Log in for prices and ordering

 Massolino Barolo Vigna Rionda Riserva Etichetta Nera 2016

-Barolo lovers will need no reminding: 2016 was an epic vintage, producing a stream of breathtaking wines.
-First bottled as a single cru in 1982, 2016 marks the 35th vintage of Massolino’s benchmark Barolo, Vigna Rionda, and even those who know this wine intimately will surely not have tasted a greater expression.
+Barolo lovers need no reminding: 2016 was an epic vintage, producing a stream of breathtaking wines.
+First bottled as a single Cru in 1982, 2016 marked the 35th vintage of Massolino’s benchmark Barolo, Vigna Rionda, and even those who know this wine intimately will surely not have tasted a greater expression.
+This year’s sheer quality led Massolino to introduce a new, all-black label, which henceforth will only be used for the greatest years of Vigna Rionda.
+The 2016 fermented with indigenous yeasts in oak tini—large, conical oak vats—with the blending and pre-bottling in stainless-steel tanks and cement vats.
+It matured for 36 months in Stockinger botti.

 This is clearly a very special Vigna Rionda.
 It’s a rich, layered wine of enormous depth and power, yet also great finesse.
 It’s unique, perhaps a little like 2010 or 2004, but with more structural power.
 The note below tells you all you need to know about the quality on offer.